asbhogal/Personal-Portfolio-Site/README.md

 - TypeScript for type safety
 - Next.js API routes for dynamic content
+- Payload CMS and MongoDB for content management
-- SWR for client-side data fetching
+- Mongoose for validation and schema
-- SASS for styling
+- SASS modules for styling
 - Framer Motion for animations (custom component)
 - Playwright for testing (incl. a11y)
 - Husky to run linting and testing prior to commit